Sainte-MarineSainte-Marine

 #5 Cap Sizun

-Cap Sizun is a land of character where Brittany meets theocean.
-The Pointe du Raz, classified as a Grand Site de France, offers a grandiose spectacle of sheer cliffs facing the Atlantic.
-Cap Sizun is also home to peaceful villages such as Audierne and is a departure point for theIle de Sein.
-For nature lovers, the Cap Sizun bird sanctuary and coastal paths are perfect for observing the wildlife, flora and wild landscapes.
+Cap Sizun is the Land’s End of France, where Brittany meets the ocean.
+The Pointe du Raz coastal point is classified as a Grand Site de France, where you can experience a breath-taking spectacle of sheer cliffs and crashing waves.
+Cap Sizun is also home to peaceful villages such as Audierne and is a departure point for the Ile de Sein.
+For nature lovers, the Cap Sizun bird sanctuary and coastal paths are perfect for observing the wildlife and rugged landscapes.

-#6 Douarnenez region
+#6 Douarnenez Bay

 #7 Quimperlé Les Rias